Energy-Based Models for Continual Learning: Discussion

 In this paper, we show that energy-based models are a promising class of models in a variety of different continual learning settings.
-We demonstrate that EBMs exhibit many desirable characteristics to prevent catastrophic forgetting in continual learning, and we experimentally show that EBMs obtain strong performance on the challenging class-incremental learning scenario on multiple benchmarks, both on the boundary-aware and boundary-agnostic settings.
-Additionally, we found that EBMs have larger model capacity than other models which might be important for future CL research.
-We discuss more details in the supplement.
+We demonstrate that EBMs exhibit many desirable characteristics to prevent catastrophic forgetting in continual learning, and we experimentally show that EBMs obtain strong performance on the challenging class-incremental learning scenario on multiple benchmarks, both on the boundary-aware and boundary-free settings.
+One drawback of the current EBM formulation is that we need to compute the energy between a data point and each class during inference.
+However, in the actual implementation, we found that the difference between the softmax-based classifier (SBC) and our EBM is minor.
+Another potential limitation of this work is that we only focus on evaluating the average accuracy, and mostly only after training has finished.
+It might be interesting to also focus on other evaluation metrics, such as backward and forward transfer that evaluates models’ ability to transfer knowledge across tasks \citep{lopez2017gradient,vogelstein2020omnidirectional}, or to perform continual evaluation \citep{delange2022cleval}.
+We do provide several additional results and analyses in the appendix.

-In this paper, we focus on using EBMs to solve classification-based CL problems in a simple but efficient way.
-However, EBMs can go out of the scope of classification problems, and similar ideas can be applied to other domains, such as regression \citep{gustafsson2020energy}, generation \citep{xie2016theory,du2020compositional}, and reinforcement learning \citep{parshakova2019distributional}.